project-codeflare/appwrapper/docs/state-diagram.md

 # AppWrapper State Diagram

 The state diagram below describes the transitions between the Phases of an AppWrapper.

-Two Conditions (ActiveResources, PassiveResources) are used to encode if any of the wrapped resources may exist on the cluster.
-When ActiveResources is true (blue), then the AppWrapper is considered Active by Kueue.
-PassiveResources is only true in the Completed state and does not cause the AppWrapper to be considered Active by Kueue.
+These states are augmented by two orthogonal conditions:
+   + QuotaReserved indicates whether the AppWrapper is considered Active by Kueue.
+   + ResourcesDeployed indicates whether wrapped resources may exist on the cluster.

+QuotaReserved and ResourcesDeployed are both true in states colored blue below.

-Note that in the Failed state (pink), ActiveResources will initially be true and then transition to false once the controller successfully deletes all resources that were created in the Resuming phase.
+QuotaReserved and ResourcesDeployed will initially be true in the Failed state (pink), but will become false when the controller succeeds at deleting the resources created in the Resuming phase.

+ResourcesDeployed will be true in the Succeeded state (green), but QuotaReserved will be false.

 Any phase may transition to the Terminating phase (not shown) when the AppWrapper is deleted.
-During the Terminating phase, either ActiveResources or PassiveResources may be true until the controller successfully deletes all resources that were created in the Resuming phase.
+During the Terminating phase, QuotaReserved and ResourcesDeployed may initially be true but will become false once the controller succeeds at deleting any associated resources.

 ```mermaid
 stateDiagram-v2